erinlorelle/naturalrecipes/README.md

 A [Bootstrap](http://getbootstrap.com/) template from  was chosen as a basis for my first website project.
 This was a project to demonstrate what I learned in the short 2 month course.
 Using Bootstrap was not required, but was used to create a better looking site.

+The website contains recipes for natural home and beauty care as an alternative to commercial products.

 ## Getting Started

 * Locate the index.html file in the main folder